 11 When you want to throw your weight, use Gibbs as the ventriloquist.

-I've also looked into the next dimension.
+I've also looked into the next dimension, and it's a dark place.
 Postulated in Star Trek, I've seen what the Mirror Universe's INCIS is like.

 'INCIS': In Star Trek's Mirror Universe, the Empire is supported by the Imperial Navy Criminal Inquisition Squadron.
 An unsettling look into lives that might have been.